 Rosemarie Sanche - MPT

-Rosemarie graduated with a Master of Physical Therapy degree from the University of British Columbia in 2010 following her Bachelor of Human Kinetics degree in 2006 and personal training experience.
+Rosemarie graduated with a Masters of Physical Therapy degree from the University of British Columbia in 2010 following her Bachelor of Human Kinetics degree in 2006 and experience as a personal trainer.

 Outside the clinic, Rosemarie enjoys trail running, kayaking, hiking, cycling...and fresh local produce!